Appendix XV

 Specific Findings for Public Improvement Class Exemption

-The Council approves the following specific findings for the use of Request for Proposal alternative contracting method for public improvement contracts estimated to cost over $100,000 and also finds that the establishment of this class of contracts and the method approved for their award:
+The Council approves the following specific findings for the use of a Request for Proposal alternative contracting method for public improvement contracts estimated to cost over $100,000 and also finds that the establishment of this class of contracts and the method approved for their award:

 1. Is unlikely to encourage favoritism in the awarding of public improvement contracts or substantially diminish competition for public improvement contracts; and